gallandarakhneorg/labmanager/CONTRIBUTING.md

 ```
 upload-directory: /tmp/labmanager-tmp
 ```
 Replace `/tmp/labmanager-tmp` by the name of the folder in which all the uploaded files must be copied, including PDF of the publications and award certificates.
   * *Change the publishing configuration of the resources:* Many documents and files are stored into the back-end server and should be accessible from an external browser.
 To enable this access, the configuration file must be updated for giving to the app the name of the folder that must be published.
 The content of the configuration file contains:
 ```
 publish-resources: /tmp/labmanager-tmp/Downloadables/
 ```
 Replace `/tmp/labmanager-tmp/Downloadables/` by the name of the folder in which all the public resources of the app are located.
 The name `Downloadables` must not be changed because it is hard-coded in the app.
 The folder name `/tmp/labmanager-tmp` is usually the same as for the `upload-directory` configuration to enable the access of the uploaded PDF files from a browser.

 ### 1.3.
 Launching of the project

 For launching the backend services into a local Tomcat server, you could launch it into the Eclipse environment.
 To do so, you have to create a run configuration.
-You may launch a "Spring Boot" app if you have installed the Spring Boot plugings in your IDE, or launch a "Java" app if you have not installed them.
+You may launch a SpringBoot app if you have installed the SpringBoot plugins in your IDE, or launch a "Java" app if you have not installed them.

-* *For Spring Boot App:*
+* *For SpringBoot App:*
   * Open the menu `Run > Run configurations`
-  * Select the type `Spring Boot App` and click on the `Create new run configuration` button at the top of the list
+  * Select the type `SpringBoot App` and click on the `Create new run configuration` button at the top of the list
   * Enter the name of the run configuration on the right part of the wizard windows, e.g. with `labmanager`
   * Select the `labmanager-2` project below
   * Enter the main type: `fr.ciadlab.labmanager.LabManagerApplication`
   * Enter the profile: `dev` (or the name of the YAML configuration you would like to use, see `application-dev.yml`)
-  * Click on the `Run` button for saving the launch configuration and launching the Spring Boot application
+  * Click on the `Run` button for saving the launch configuration and launching the SpringBoot application
 * *For Regular Java App:*
   * Open the menu `Run > Run configurations`
   * Select the type `Java Application` and click on the `Create new run configuration` button at the top of the list